redhat-ai-edge-pins-demo/redhat-ai-edge-pins-demo.github.io/index.markdown

 We utilize Red Hat OpenShift Data Science for training our AI models.
 [Learn More](/model-creation)

 <!-- Jupyter Lab Overview -->
+### Configure Red Hat OpenShift Data Science
+Explore how we configure Red Hat OpenShift Data Science for our AI model training.
+[Read More](deployments/configure_rhods)

 ### Jupyter Lab for Model Training
 Download our Jupyter Lab notebook and explore how we train our AI models.
-[Download Notebook](/Train_Nut.ipynb)
+[Download Notebook](deployments/run_rhods_notebooks)

 <!-- Workload Container & Microshift Deployment -->
 ### Deployment and Orchestration